nkuehnle/nkuehnle.github.io/_pages/cv.md

 ======
 Northwestern University, Department of Microbiology-Immunology              (Chicago, IL) Graduate Research Assistant              January 2017 – Present
-* Studied the role of KSHV in HIV-associated cancers using high-throughput technologies, such as genome -wide CRISPR screening & single-cell sequencing.
+* Studied the role of KSHV in HIV-associated cancers using both sequence and non-sequence based high-throughput technologies, such as genome-wide CRISPR screening, bulk and single-cell RNA (scRNA) sequencing, and automated drug screening
 * Served as the primary data scientist in support of 3 grants, including on the largest single-cell genomics study conducted at Northwestern University to-date

 Loyola University Chicago, Department of Bioinformatics              Chicago, IL